ioloapp/iolo/DFINITY_DEV_GRANT.md

 Link to the full medium paper: https://medium.com/blockwerk/ic-crypt-6617ef2044e6

+## Milestones

-## Milestone 1.
+### Milestone 1.
 Smart Vault implementation

 This milestone encompasses the implementation of Phase I (Smart Vaults):
-- Secure storage of secrets and documents
+- Secure storage of secrets (Logins, Pass phrases, etc.)
-- End to end encryption (see milestone 2)
 - Inheritance feature (Dead Man's Switch)
+- Analysis of a multi-canister setup for storing larger data (e.g. documents)

 As noted above, for the end-to-end encryption to work we will mock the on-chain encryption feature in a seperate canister.

 Key part will be the inheritance feature which is basically an adoption of the so called "Dead Man's Switch" problem for the Internet Computer.
-This we will do together with Aisling and Greg from the DFINITY team.

-## Milestone 2.
-Mocking of On-Chain encryption (aka. threshold key derivation)
+### Milestone 2.
+End to end encryption including Mocking of On-Chain encryption (aka. threshold key derivation)

-For this milestone we want to mock the on-chain encryption feature, i.e. enabling canisters to deterministically derive strong cryptographic key which can then be used for encryption.
+For this milestone we will implement full end-to-enc encryption of the smart vaults using the IC's on-chain encryption features.
+As the feature is currently being built by the DFINITY team (Aisling and Greg) we will mock it, i.e. we will mock the enablement of canisters to deterministically derive strong cryptographic key which can then be used for encryption.
 We want those keys to be delivered straight to the user front-end.

-We will reuse the system API proposed in the early design specs provided by Aisling and Greg.
+We will work together with Aisling and Greg closely and we will reuse the system API proposed in the early design specs.

-## Milestone 3.
+### Milestone 3.
 Setup IC Crypt as an SNS (DAO)

 As the whole IC Crypto project really is based upon security and trust, we will set up IC Crypto as an SNS, decentralizing control of the repo and processes.

+## Outlook

+After this initial work we will continue with phases II (smart wallets) and III (smart DAOs).
+See the medium article for more information.